The Glean CLI tool

 Create a new database.

-Specifies the name and hash of the database--finish
+Specifies the name and instance of the database

 File(s) of facts to write into the database (JSON).
 See Writing data to Glean.